Checklist in Excel (Table of Contents)

-To keep a track of the number of tasks Completed/Pending:- Using countif formula you can see how many tasks has been completed, pending.
+A checklist can be used in Several Ways.
+To keep a track of the number of tasks Completed/Pending:- Using countif formula you can see how many tasks have been completed, pending.

 One can strike-out option from a checklist when our task gets completed.
 This can be done by using the conditional formatting feature in the checklist.
 Below is the example where task such as Product research, designing of market strategy & Asking experts opinion has been completed and longer needs to be considered in the future

 Based on your preference, we can apply conditional formatting by distinguishing the list based on a different background or font color to the checked items (TRUE values), or by strike format.
 To apply below the strike through option.

 First, select the listed Product market survey.
 Go to the conditional formatting option available in the Home tab.
 Then go to the New Rule option.
 In the New Rule dialog box, in select, a rule type, select the last option “Use a formula to determine which cells to format”.

 In the Edit the Rule Description portion, enter the formula: =$D3=TRUE.
 And Click on the Format button.

 In format cells, dialog box selects the Strikethrough option.
 Note you can also choose font style & background color as per your choice.

 Checkboxes or checklist can also be used along with charts or tables to make it more interactive.
 Here in the below example, I have shown products A, B & C comparison with respect to the profit margin.

 Choose a table for which you want to create a chart.